akullpp/awesome-java/README_SOURCE.md

 - [ZXing](https://github.com/zxing/zxing) - Multi-format 1D/2D barcode image processing library.
 - [image-comparison](https://github.com/romankh3/image-comparison) - Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
 Some parts of the image can be excluded from the comparison.
 - [vips-ffm](https://github.com/lopcode/vips-ffm) - Comprehensive bindings for libvips, using Java's "Foreign Function & Memory" API.
+- [webcam-capture](https://github.com/sarxos/webcam-capture) - Library for using built-in and external webcams directly in Java.
 - [scrimage](https://github.com/sksamuel/scrimage) - Immutable, functional, and performant JVM library for manipulation of images.

 ### Introspection